thewindop/fpgaArtyExamples/boardFiles/des1_fpgaOnly/README.md

 A TCL build script and windows bat Vivado laucher are also included.
 Dependent on where you install Vivado and locate these examples the base paths in both scripts will need to be updated.

+Ensure you have loaded the Arty board file as per instructions on https://reference.digilentinc.com/arty.
+Further help and tutorials can also be found here.